 Click this link to access WorkKeys practice items: WorkKeys Test Preparation

-Click this link to learn how to register your WorkKeys certificate: NCRC Registration Procedures
+Click this link to register your WorkKeys certificate in the NCWorks system: NCRC Registration Procedures

 CTE Local Plan